 There could be many reasons for claiming both causes of action.
 Our product liability attorney will conduct a thorough investigation to determine the liable parties based on the facts of your case.
 The investigation is a crucial step in the claim process, and you want an attorney with experience and resources to handle your claim.

 The damages for a product liability claim and a medical malpractice claim are the same.
 The types of damages sustained depend on the circumstances of your case.
 Common damages that you may receive money for in an injury claim include:

 - Medical expenses, including your past, present, and future medical bills

 - Lost income, including past, present, and future lost wages

 - Mental anguish, stress, and emotional suffering

 Has a Defective Product Injured You?

-If you suspect a dangerous drug or defective medical device has caused your injury or illness, call Jim Glaser Law at 888-743-2079 to speak with a Massachusetts product liability attorney.
-For more information, you may also contact a representative through the Live Chat feature on our website or via our contact form.
+If you suspect a dangerous drug or defective medical device has caused your injury or illness, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.